Morgan Avenue station

 The Morgan Avenue station is a station on the BMT Canarsie Line of the New York City Subway.
-Located at the intersection of Morgan Avenue and Harrison Place in East Williamsburg, Brooklyn, it is served by the L train at all times.
+Located at the intersection of Morgan Avenue and Harrison Place in Bushwick, Brooklyn, it is served by the L train at all times.

 History

 Background

 The Dual Contracts also called for a subway line initially known as the 14th Street–Eastern District Line, usually shortened to 14th Street–Eastern Line.
 The line would run beneath 14th Street in Manhattan, from Sixth Avenue under the East River and through Williamsburg to Montrose and Bushwick Avenues in Brooklyn.
 Booth and Flinn was awarded the contract to construct the line on January 13, 1916.
 Clifford Milburn Holland served as the engineer-in-charge during the construction.

 Due to the city's failure to approve the section of the line between Montrose Avenue and East New York, the 14th Street/Eastern Line was initially isolated from the rest of the system.
 In 1924, a temporary connection was built from the Long Island Rail Road (LIRR)'s Bushwick Yard that ran via Montrose Avenue and then connected to the 14th Street/Eastern Line under Bushwick Avenue just near the Montrose Avenue station.
 This was done to allow the delivery of BMT Standard subway cars.
 The first of the cars were delivered by this ramp on June 20, 1924.
 On June 30, 1924, the section between Sixth Avenue in Manhattan and Montrose Avenue in Brooklyn opened.